cucapra/diospyros/utils/README.md

 # Utility Tool for Generating C++ Builds

-This utility tool is a wrapper around the primary diospyros engine which generates the kernel code.
+This utility tool is a wrapper around the primary Diospyros engine which generates the kernel code.
 It tries to automate the generation of all the infrastructure that is necessary to provide a self-contained build around the generated kernels.
 The scaffolding should produce both benchmarking and test definitions demonstrating marginal functionality.
 The wrapper expects a number of metadata fields contained in a manifest file that define necessary fields consumed by the tool to accomplish this.

 Manifest fields currently are:
 - name: kernel name